originphp/website/source/docs/view/number-helper.md

 ## Parsing

-OriginPHP comes with the Delocalize Behavior, which automatically converts dates,numbers to and from the database.
+OriginPHP comes with the `Delocalizable` `Concern`, which automatically converts dates,numbers to and from the database.
 You can disable this in the `ApplicationModel` initialize method.

 The number formatter assumes that the numbers are do not have a thousands separator and the decimal point is `.`.
 You can delocalize the user inputted data in the middleware, the controller or model.
 The simplest way is to use the model callbacks such as `beforeValidate` or `beforeSave`.